OpenLLM-France/Lucie-Training/chronicles/training/parallelism.md

 # Search for the Best Parallelism Option on Jean-Zay

-Each experiment experiment is runed for ~20min, and we collected the statistics from Megatron logs.
+Each experiment is runed for ~20min, and we collected the statistics from Megatron logs.
 One line of log looks like:

 `[default7]: iteration 2/ 250000 | consumed samples: 384 | consumed tokens: 786432 | elapsed time per iteration (ms): 5350.0 | learning rate: 3.000E-07 | global batch size: 192 | lm loss: 1.119602E+01 | grad norm: 18.118 | num zeros: 0.0 | actual seq length: 2048 | number of skipped iterations: 0 | number of nan iterations: 0 | samples per second: 35.888 | TFLOPs: 48.77 |`